-Texas, the Alamo and Independence | Mexico Politics, 1836-44 | The U.S. Army to Texas | The War Begins | War for California and New Mexico | Battles at Monterrey and Buena Vista | Hostilities in California and New Mexico, 1846-47 |
+Texas, the Alamo and Independence | Mexico Politics, 1836-44 | Van Buren to Polk and annexation of Texas | the Mexico-US War Begins | War for California and New Mexico | Battles at Monterrey and Buena Vista | Hostilities in California and New Mexico, 1846-47 |

 Guerrilla War and the Push to Mexico City | The Gadsden Purchase: Mexico Sell Land to the United States

 Leaders in Mexico City became worried about immigrants taking over Texas, and they considered settling convicts in Texas or inviting Catholic migrants from Europe.
-In 1829 President Guerrero abolished slavery in Mexico's territories as a way of discouraging Yankee migration.
+In 1829 President Guerrero abolished slavery in Mexico's territories as a way of discouraging "Yankee" migration.
 In 1830, during the presidency of Anastasio Bustamante, Mexico's Congress passed a law prohibiting foreigners from settling on Mexican territory unless they had a passport issued by Mexico.
 Mexico vowed strict enforcement of laws against a further introduction of slaves, and it reimposed customs duties.

-Mexico was in political turmoil again.
+Meanwhile, Mexico was in political turmoil again.
 President Bustamante was unpopular, in part because of the execution of Vicente Guerrero in February 1831.
 Santa Anna backed an uprising against Bustamante in early 1832.
 Liberals sided with Santa Anna, seeing him as one of them – the man who had proclaimed a republic back in 1822 and had defended Mexico against the Spanish.
 Santa Anna rode into Mexico City in early January, 1833.
 Elections were held, and Santa Anna won in a great landslide.
 A liberal, Valentín Gómez Farías, became vice president.
 Santa Anna found the duties of the presidency burdensome and returned to the comforts of his estate, while remaining officially president.
-Presidential duties were left to the liberal vice president, Gómez Farías, and he began a bold move against conservative forces: the army and the Church.
+Presidential duties were left to the vice president, and he began a bold move against conservative forces: the army and the Church.
 He reduced the size of the army and put the army under more restrictive governmental controls.
 He moved to secularize education and denied the Church its right to collect an involuntary tithe, leaving what people gave the Church a matter of conscience.

-On June 1, 1833, Mexico's military, led by General Gabriél Durán, rebelled against Gómez Farías and kidnapped Santa Anna, declaring the great hero Santa Anna to be dictator.
+On June 1, 1833, Mexico's military, led by General Gabriél Durán, rebelled against Vice President Gómez Farías and kidnapped Santa Anna, declaring the great hero Santa Anna to be dictator.
 Santa Anna went over to the side of the conservatives and overthrew the government from which he had been absent.

 Santa Anna raised a scarlet flag on the belfry of San Antonio's church, indicating that he would not be granting mercy to any Anglo who surrendered.
 Among the Anglos at the Alamo words were spoken about fighting to the death.
 In the fighting that followed around 78 Mexicans died, 26 of them officers, and 251 Mexicans were wounded.
 Only six of the 188 or so Anglo men survived.
 Santa Anna provided the women and children at the Alamo safe passage through his lines.
 He gave them protection, a blanket and a little money for survival.
 The six who surrendered – one of whom was Davy Crocket – were cut down the following day with swords.
 Crocket was a celebrity in the United States, and people there wanted to believe that Crockett had gone down fighting to the end.

 One of Santa Anna's generals obeyed Santa Anna and withdrew Mexican military personnel from Texas.
 In November, 1836, Houston allowed Santa Anna to travel to Washington, where Santa Anna met with President Andrew Jackson and a delegation from Texas.
 There, during a dinner, Santa Anna tried unassertively to sell Texas to the United States at a bargain price, but Jackson was not buying.
-He saw Texas as already independent of Mexico, and he sent Santa Anna back to Vera Cruz aboard a U.S. warship.
+He saw Texas as already independent of Mexico, and he sent Santa Anna back to Vera Cruz aboard a US warship.

 Copyright © 2002-2014 by Frank E. Smitha.
 All rights reserved.